-- a gift or inheritance of a dwelling house that is the only or main residence of the beneficiary who is dependant relative of the donor - the proceeds of certain life policies - gifts or inheritances for public or charitable purposes - certain receipts by a child of the disponer, a child of a civil partner of the disponer, or a person to whom the disponer stands in loco parentis, for support, maintenance and education where the child is under 18, or under 25 if they remain in full-time education.
+- an inheritance consisting of a dwelling house that is the only or main residence of the donor at the time of their death and the only or main residence of the beneficiary for three years immediately prior to the date of the inheritance - a gift or inheritance of a dwelling house that is the only or main residence of the beneficiary who is dependant relative of the donor - the proceeds of certain life policies - gifts or inheritances for public or charitable purposes - · certain receipts by a child of the disponer, a child of a civil partner of the disponer, or a person to whom the disponer stands in loco parentis, for support, maintenance and education where the child is under 18. or under 25 if they remain in full-time education.